mdemin914/katz/README.md

 ## Testing

 I am a fan of end to end testing using a tool like Cypress.io, its a JS based solution that is a better version of Selenium.
-I would write a few positive and negative test cases that would cover the basic flows of the application.
+I would write a few test cases that would cover the basic flows of the application.
 I would setup the deployment pipleline to run the test suite on a merge request into the production / staging branches and not deploy the app if any (or an acceptable percentage of test fail, sometimes tests are flaky and are false positives).

 For this app I would test the following: